NeilDavisNPS/terraform-azurerm-windows-vm/README.md

 > This is a WORK IN PROGRESS and will definitely change.
 Currently only supports custom images.

+## Disclaimer
+Shamelessly lifted from Richard Cheney's linux vm code.

+Rather than replicate the "vm_defaults" structure (replacing the Linux centric), for now, I have opted to augment the structure at use time (see the "merge").

+An outstanding question is how to manage the supply of the windows password.

+* is it one password for all instances created in the module?
+* is it a random password for all instances?
+* is it one user name for all instances?

 ## Example

 The example uses a number of modules from this organisation.